dmitrykroo/Boundary-Circles-Of-Disc-With-Ribbons/README.md

 # Boundary Circles Of Disc With Ribbons
+To test the program, you can use any online compiler, for example ideone.com.
+The programming language can be defined by the file extension.

 A program that finds boundary circles on a disc with ribbons (also referred to as a "ribbon graph" with 1 vertex and no twisted edges, https://en.wikipedia.org/wiki/Ribbon_graph).
 Example pictures of such discs with ribbons can be found in "discs.pdf".
 The program takes as input a word (string), consisting of lowercase Latin letters, such that each letter occurs in it exactly twice.
 If input is incorrect, the program outputs **'Incorrect word'**.
 The program outputs a line of the form **"The number of boundary components is N"**, where **N** is the number of boundary circles found.
 Complexity of this algorithm is **O(n)**, where **n** stands for length of an input string.